Written by: Natalia Brown

 The vast majority of trash collected from these top contributors is transported to low-and-middle-income countries through the global waste trade.
 Because importing countries lack the resources and infrastructure to properly manage the massive volumes of waste they receive, waste mismanagement results in coastal pollution that immediately impacts the surrounding marine life and water quality.
 In South Asia and Sub-Saharan Africa, between 80-90 percent of plastic waste exceeds the recipients’ management capacity; almost inevitably polluting nearby rivers and oceans.
 This source of pollution is different from the littered waste discussed as most problematic in higher-income countries because it is the result of a lack of resources and mismanagement on a larger-scale, independent of individuals’ attitudes.

-No matter how they find their way into the environment, macro-plastics—that for the most part still resemble their original in-tact form—can be easily mistaken by marine life for food.
+No matter how they find their way into the environment, macro-plastics can be easily mistaken by marine life for food.

 Scientists estimate that nearly all seabirds and over half of our oceans’ sea turtles have ingested plastic.
 This blocks their digestive tracts and diminishes their appetite, resulting in malnutrition and population decline.